pingcap/docs/key-visualizer-monitoring-tool.md

 ### Hotspot

-The hotspot issue is typical during the usage of TiDB, where high traffic is concentrated on a small range of data.
+When you use the TiDB database, the hotspot issue is typical, where high traffic is concentrated on a small range of data.
 Because consecutive data ranges are often processed on the same TiKV instance, the TiKV instance on which the hotspot occurs becomes the performance bottleneck of the whole application.
 The hotspot issue often occurs in the following scenarios:

 + Write adjacent data into a table with the `AUTO_INCREMENT` primary key, which causes a hotspot issue on this table.
 + Write adjacent time data into the time index of a table, which causes a hotspot issue on the table index.